We offer a range of vaccinations and medicines to help ensure your good health, no matter how far and wide you travel.

 Our travel vaccination clinic is equipped to offer you expert advice in minimising health risks during and after your holiday or business trips to other parts of the globe.
 All Vaccines are available onsite, no need to order first!!

-International travel doesn’t need to be marred by uncertainty and disease; simply visit our Clinic and get the information you need ahead of time.
+International travel doesn’t need to be marred by uncertainty and disease; simply visit our Travel Clinic and get the information you need ahead of time.
 Wherever you're traveling to, our competitive rates and travel expertise will help to ensure that you're protected from before you leave until you're safely home.
 We are a registered Yellow Fever Centre.

-Our clinic is your essential vaccination guide for traveling abroad, whereby you can rest assured that our travel vaccinations advice supports safe globetrotting.
+Our travel clinic is your essential vaccination guide for traveling abroad, whereby you can rest assured that our travel vaccinations advice supports safe globetrotting.